ABOUT THE GUESTS

 July 16, 2016

 The landscape of retirement is changing.
 The cost of living is rising and we are living longer than ever before.
-Joe and Al share financial tips for this new age of retirement.
-Then they welcome Medicare expert, Dr. Katy Votava to share her best ways of coping with rising Medicare premiums in 2016.
+In episode 47 of the YMYW podcast, Joe Anderson, CFP® and Big Al Clopine, CPA share financial tips for this new age of retirement and they welcome Medicare expert, Dr. Katy Votava to share her best ways of coping with rising Medicare premiums in 2016.
+Original publish date July 16, 2016 (hour 1).
+Note that content may be outdated as rules and regulations have changed.

 Important Points: